scribe-analytics/scribe-analytics/README.md

    submission, is captured, including details on all form fields that are not marked as passwords.
 For this to work, the form must not be contained in an iframe.
+ * **Redirects** &mdash; Scribe will attempt to capture JavaScript redirects, but if the user is redirected to another site, and never returns, the redirect may not be captured.

+Scribe Analytics will capture clicks on links and form interaction even when those links and forms are added dynamically via JavaScript.

 # Getting Started

- 1. Include the Scribe analytics module inside your HTML pages.
+ 1. Include the Scribe Analytics module inside your HTML pages.
         <script type="application/javascript" src="scribe-analytics.js"></script>
  2. Create a new Scribe Analytics object, specifying the configuration options. var scribe = new Scribe({tracker: myTracker});
  3. That's all!
-If you're website supports login, you should also use the Scribe.identify() method.
-If you want to track custom events (in most cases it won't be necessary), you can use Scribe.track().
+If your website supports login, you should also use the Scribe.identify() method.
+If you want to track custom events, you can use Scribe.track().

 When you create the Scribe Analytics object, you must specify the configuration options.
 These options are detailed in the [Configuration](#configuration) section.